Skip to main content

 Exemptions from jury service

 If you're over 18 years old, you can be called for jury service.
 Some people aren't eligible for jury service or can get excused because of their job.
-There's no automatic exemption from jury service for being elderly.
+There's no automatic exemption from jury service due to your age.
 You can ask to be excluded when you're over 70.

 Reasons for not completing jury service